Cebuanos aren’t the only ones who should be proud of Cebu.

 Vicente Yap Sotto is the grandfather of famous actor Vic Sotto and Senator Vicente “Tito” Sotto III.

-7. The “curse” of the Lapu-Lapu Monument.
+7. The “curse” of the Lapu-Lapu Monument

 The monument in Lapu-Lapu City (formerly called Opon) looks harmless today, but it actually has an intriguing past which soon started a local urban legend.

 In 1933, a resolution was passed for the construction of a Lapu-Lapu monument.
-The original statue (see photo above) shows the legendary chieftain holding a bow with an arrow pointing at the municipal hall.
+The original statue (see photo above) shows the legendary chieftain holding a bow with an arrow pointing to the municipal hall.

 After the construction was completed, Rito de la Serna, then chief executive of Opon, died.
 Soon, his two successors followed suit and died even before they completed their term.
 This tragic incident made several residents superstitious and it didn’t take long before they started to blame the statue for the three deaths.